emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `60%`

   The threshold, as percentage of system CPU load, for how much system cpu can be used before the corresponding alarm is cleared.
+Disabled on Windows platform

 **sysmon.os.mem_check_interval**

   *Type*: `disabled | duration`

-  *Default*: `60s`
+  *Default*: `disabled`

   The time interval for the periodic memory check.
+Disabled on Windows platform.

 **sysmon.os.sysmem_high_watermark**